 However, it’s worth noting that these are considerably more expensive than previous Galaxy Buds products, which might still be worth considering.
 If noise cancelling isn’t something you really care about, the Samsung Galaxy Buds Plus still has the best battery life on the market for a pair of true wireless earbuds, and they’re easy to find for less than half the price these days.

 Ultimately, if you want a premium true wireless experience, the Samsung Galaxy Buds Pro might be one of the cheapest ways to get it.
 These buds check off most of the boxes you’d want, and execute on them solidly across the board.

 What should you get instead of the Samsung Galaxy Buds Pro?

-There are plenty of viable alternatives to Samsung’s lead noise cancelling earbuds, and one of the most obvious competitors: the AirPods Pro.
-Apple’s noise cancelling isn’t quite as effective as the Galaxy Buds Pro, but it’s a much better fit for iPhone owners.
+There are plenty of viable alternatives to Samsung’s lead noise cancelling earbuds, and one of the most obvious competitors: the Apple AirPods Pro.
+Apple’s noise cancelling isn’t quite as effective as the Galaxy Buds Pro, but it’s a much better fit for iPhone owners, and certainly a better fit than the AirPods (3rd generation).
 In the same way that Samsung limits some of its software to Samsung Galaxy hardware, Apple does the same with its AirPods software features.

 If you want to look beyond Apple’s AirPods line of headsets, consider the Bose QuietComfort Earbuds.
 These earbuds merit an IPX4 rating and are extremely comfortable for all-day wear.
 The StayHear Max ear tips create a more secure fit, which may be important to athletes.
 Sure, you could just get the Bose Sport Earbuds, but then you’d miss out on some very good active noise cancelling.